amorim-dev/DSA_Python-Fundamentos-Para-An-lise-de-Dados-3.0/README.md

-# Python Fundamentals for Data Analysis 3.0
+# Python for Data Analysis and Data Science
 #### :round_pushpin: In Data Science Academy

 ---